Our Services

 Helpful Resources

-Prioritizing the lowest effective dose for only a few weeks, reviewing all medications with your provider and trying sleep hygiene, relaxation techniques or cognitive behavioral therapy for insomnia first can help protect your health.
-There are multiple important individual factors to consider; see below for complete guidance that could influence your next steps in care.
+To protect your long-term health, experts recommend using the lowest effective dose for only a few weeks, reviewing all medications with your healthcare provider, and trying first-line approaches like sleep hygiene, relaxation techniques, or cognitive behavioral therapy for insomnia (CBT-I) before reaching for medication.

 Over-the-Counter (OTC) Antihistamines